anoleto/eazfuscator-trial-remove/README.md

 git clone https://github.com/anoleto/eazfuscator-trial-remove.git
 ```

-build the project on visual studio. _or just go to [release](https://github.com/anoleto/eazfuscator-trial-remove/releases) tab to download and use it._ <br/>
+build the project on visual studio or dotnet build on cli. _or just go to [release](https://github.com/anoleto/eazfuscator-trial-remove/releases) tab to download and use it._ <br/>

 drag the assembly to the executeable or use cmd and run
 ```sh